 Contracts with us may be concluded in German or English.

 Only our written order confirmations shall be decisive for the nature and extent of our obligations.
 This shall also apply in cases where we make reference to the order.

 The customer shall be bound to his/her order.
 An order shall no longer be binding if we neither confirm the order in writing, nor supply the ordered goods, within three weeks.

 Upon ordering journals or electronic products via a distributor, the customer undertakes to inform the publisher of the name and address of the end customer upon submission of the order.
 The publisher undertakes to only use this information for in-house purposes.

-All products available for delivery, with the exception of journals, e-books and other download products, shall be delivered by us to you within three (3) working days after placing the order.
+All products available for delivery, with the exception of journals, e-books and other download products, shall be delivered by us to you within four to five (4-5) working days after placing the order.
 Products that are temporarily unavailable for delivery shall be reserved.
 If the delivery is delayed, we shall inform you of the expected delivery date.

 You will not be charged additional costs for partial deliveries.

 Our written order confirmations shall be decisive for delivery dates and delivery periods.
 In cases of force majeure or other unforeseeable or extraordinary events, or in cases where such circumstances were not due to a fault on our part, the delivery period shall be extended adequately.
 Should such circumstances make delivery impossible or unreasonable, we shall be released from our delivery obligation.
 If a delay is unreasonable, the customer shall also have the right to withdraw from the contract.